KOSASIH/HiJam/README.md

 ---

-Feel free to reach out to us at [contact@hijam-esports.com](mailto:contact@hijam-esports.com) for any inquiries or collaborations.
+Feel free to reach out to us at [contact@hijam-esports.com](mailto:contact@hijam-esports.com) or [Discord Channel](https://discord.gg/pjGQGNTF) for any inquiries or collaborations.
 Join us in shaping the future of esports with real-time, in-game data insights through HiJam!

 ## Project Structure